Explorer, UK STEM Ambassador, Google Glass Explorer, and Fellow of the Royal Geographical Society.

-After growing up in care, and an attempted suicide, Sarah left school age 16, with no idea what to do ‘when she grew up’.
-Thanks to a Prince’s Trust ‘Leadership in the Community’ course, she landed a role as an apprentice outdoor pursuits instructor at a centre that specialised in providing kayaking, climbing, and caving activities for young people who were disabled or disadvantaged.
+After growing up in care, being diagnosed with PTSD, and attempting suicide, Sarah left school age 16, with no idea what to do ‘when she grew up’.
+Thanks to a Prince’s Trust ‘Leadership in the Community’ course, she landed a role as an apprentice 'outdoor pursuits' instructor at a centre that specialised in providing kayaking, climbing, and caving activities for young people who were disabled or disadvantaged.
 Keen to understand more about how the biology of the brain affects behaviour, she undertook a degree in Psychology with the Open University - whilst working full time as an apprentice - and so began a passion for work with young people with acquired brain injuries, leading to a seventeen year career in the NHS specialising in developmental neuropsychology, medicine, public health, and environmental medicine (aviation, space, diving medicine).

 See Sarah in action here: https://www.youtube.com/sarahrowssolo

 “Thank you very much for all of your time answering our questions about Ocean Project this morning.
 I appreciate all that you are doing for the young people of the world.
 I know that the students learned from you and were inspired by your work”.
 Lorraine Leo, Technology Integration Teacher, Jackson School, USA

 “I would like to thank you so much for today's Skype session.
 We enjoyed every second of it.
 My students were extremely happy that they understood you and that you gave them compliments about their English.
 They also found it very interesting to learn about how you challenge yourself.
 You inspired both me and my students”.
 Miss Magnusson, English Teacher, Ekenässkolan School, Sweden